Mil Mi-28: Variants

 An upgraded version of the Mi-28N under development since 2009.
-It has a redesigned nose that lacks nose antenna, a new H025 radar station for all-round visibility, more powerful VK-2500P engines with FADEC and improved rotor blades to increase its maximum speed by 13% and cruise speed by 10%.
+It has a redesigned nose that lacks the nose antenna, a new H025 radar station for all-round visibility, more powerful VK-2500P engines with FADEC and improved rotor blades to increase its maximum speed by 13% and cruise speed by 10%.
 It also has an upgraded fire-control system and new "Izdeliye 296" onboard radio-electronic data processing system.
 It will be equipped to carry the 9M123VM Khrizantema and 9M127-1 Ataka-VM anti-tank missiles.
 It is also planned to be equipped with the new LMUR multipurpose missile, designed for use against air and ground targets, and fitted with inertial guidance in initial flight, with mid-course updates by an operator before the target is acquired by the missile's own seeker, giving a range of 25 km.
 The Mi-28NM made its maiden flight in October 2016 and the state trials of the upgraded VK-2500P engines were completed in October 2020.
 A plan to upgrade existing Mi-28Ns to Mi-28NM standard has been approved.